Overview

 - Parents/guardians will be encouraged to stay with patients.

-- There is a maximum of two visitors per room at any given time that will have designated arm bands.
+- There is a maximum of two visitors per room at any given time who will have designated arm bands.

 Special Care Nursery